Phytoestrogens (Red Clover, Soy)

-- There have been several case reports of hepatitis (inflammation of the liver), as well as liver failure, in women who were taking black cohosh.
+- There have been some case reports of hepatitis (inflammation of the liver), as well as liver failure, myopathy, in women who were taking black cohosh.
 It is not known if black cohosh was responsible for these problems.
-Although these cases are very rare and the evidence is not definitive, scientists are concerned about the possible effects of black cohosh on the liver.
+Although these cases are very rare and the evidence is not definitive, scientists are concerned about the possible adverse effects of black cohosh on the liver.

 - Concerns have been raised about the safety of DHEA because it is converted in the body to hormones, which are known to carry risks.
 Its long-term effects, risks, and benefits have not been well studied, and it remains unclear whether it might increase the risk for breast or prostate cancer.